Cursive: Conservation efforts and effects on the learning disabled

 Despite the decline in the day-to-day use of cursive, it is being reintroduced to the curriculum of some schools in the United States.
 California passed cursive handwriting legislation in 2023, adding to a wave of state legislation between 2013 and 2023 that requires the incorporation of cursive handwriting into elementary education.
-Other states such as Idaho, Kansas, Massachusetts, North Carolina, South Carolina, New Jersey, and Tennessee had already mandated cursive in schools as a part of the Back to Basics program designed to maintain the integrity of cursive handwriting.
+Other states such as Idaho, Kansas, Massachusetts, North Carolina, South Carolina, New Jersey, and Tennessee had already mandated cursive in schools as a part of the Back to Basics programme designed to maintain the integrity of cursive handwriting.
 Cursive instruction is required by grade 5 in Illinois, starting with the 2018–2019 school year.

-Some argue that cursive is not worth teaching in schools and "in the 1960s cursive was implemented because of preference and not an educational basis; Hawaii and Indiana have replaced cursive instruction with 'keyboard proficiency' and 44 other states are currently weighing similar measures."

 Many historical documents, such as the United States Constitution, are written in cursive.
 Some argue the inability to read cursive therefore precludes one from being able to fully appreciate such documents in their original format.

 Maria Montessori argued that writing with straight lines is more difficult than writing with curved lines and children would benefit from learning cursive first.

 Students with dyslexia, who have difficulty learning to read because their brains have difficulty associating sounds and letter combinations efficiently, have found that cursive can help them with the decoding process because it integrates hand-eye coordination, fine motor skills, and other brain and memory functions.
+A 2020 high-density EEG study of children and young adults found that handwriting activated brain regions associated with learning and memory to a greater extent than typewriting, leading the authors to conclude that handwriting practice provides favourable conditions for learning.
 However, students with dysgraphia may be badly served, or even substantially hindered, by demands for cursive.